thomasvasselt/MavenArchetypes/webproject/README.md

 * The package should be filled in with the package for the project, which should be the groupId followed by the artifactId, e.g. `nl.ruudgreven.mywebproject`

+Edit the pom.xml to suite your needs.
+Check all the sections marked with a `<!-- TODO: ... -->`